-Just under 200 (196) different Specimen Shell species were collected in 2012, using a variety of methods.
+Just over 200 (218) different Specimen Shell species were collected in 2013, using a variety of methods.
 The main methods are by hand by a small group of divers operating from small boats in shallow coastal waters or by wading along coastal beaches below the high water mark.
-A new Exemption method being employed by the fishery is using a remote controlled underwater vehicle at depths between 60 and 300 m.
-While the fishery covers the entire Western Australian coastline, there is some concentration of effort in areas adjacent to population centres such as Broome, Karratha, Exmouth, Shark Bay, metropolitan Perth, Mandurah, the Capes area and Albany.
+A current exemption method being employed by the fishery is using a remote controlled underwater vehicle at depths between 60 and 300 m and a new exemption method using baited habitat structures at depths is being trialled While the fishery covers the entire Western Australian coastline, there is some concentration of effort in areas adjacent to population centres such as Broome, Karratha, Shark Bay, metropolitan Perth, Mandurah, the Capes area and Albany.